AdaGCN: Adaboosting Graph Convolutional Networks into Deep Models: Our Approach: AdaGCN

 \begin{prop} AdaGCNs defined by our proposed approach~(Eq.~\eqref{eq_AdaGCN}) are capable of representing general layer-wise neighborhood mixing, i.e., can meet the Definition~\ref{defn:mixhop}. \end{prop}

 Albeit the similarity, AdaGCN distinguishes from MixHop in many aspects.
-Firstly, MixHop concatenates all outputs from each order of neighbors while we efficiently combines these predictions in an Adaboost way, which has theoretical generalization guarantee based on boosting theory.
-Meantime, MixHop allows full linear mixing of different orders of neighboring information, while AdaGCN utilizes different non-linear transformation $f_{\theta}^{(l)}$ among all layers, enjoying stronger expressive power.
+Firstly, MixHop concatenates all outputs from each order of neighbors while we combines these predictions in an Adaboost way, which has theoretical generalization guarantee based on boosting theory~\cite{hastie2009multi}. \cite{oono2020optimization} have recently derived the optimization and generalization guarantees of multi-scale GNNs, serving as the theoretical backbone of AdaGCN.
+Meantime, MixHop allows full linear mixing of different orders of neighboring features, while AdaGCN utilizes different non-linear transformation $f_{\theta}^{(l)}$ among all layers, enjoying stronger expressive power.